 Otherwise, the trading went well.
 The Chinese made an empty building available for the Americans.
 Shaw negotiated the purchase and sale of goods with the Chinese hong merchants.

 The Empress of China left Canton on Dec.
 28, 1784 and arrived in New York Harbor on May 11, 1785.
+22 months after her departure.
 She carried 800 chests of tea, 20,000 pairs of nankeen trousers and a huge quantity of porcelain.
 Newspapers announced her return, and stores up and down the East Coast sold her cargo.
 That's where the Americans learned how to make real money in the China trade: the sale of Chinese export goods to Americans.

 All told, the voyage earned a 25 percent return on investment.
-They'd hoped for more, but they made enough to spawn a new era of commerce with China.
+Investors had hoped for more, but they made enough to spawn a new era of commerce with China.

 Shaw gave a complete report of the voyage to John Jay, the U.S. foreign minister.
 Jay shared his findings with Congress.
 Members of Congress responded with ‘a peculiar satisfaction in the successful issue of this first effort of the citizens of America to establish a direct trade with China.’